Jobbers.io vs Fiverr: Complete 2026 Comparison

 Who Should Choose Fiverr

 You sell standardized, productizable services.
 If your services fit neatly into pre-packaged tiers with clear deliverables (logo design, social media graphics, voice-over recording, basic website development, video editing), Fiverr’s gig model is designed for you.
-The platform’s structure rewards services that can be described, priced, and delivered in standardized packages.

 Who Should Choose Jobbers.io

 You want to keep 100% of what you earn.
-If maximizing take-home pay is your priority, the math is unambiguous.
-On jobbers.io, there is no 20% commission, no seller fee, no percentage deducted from your earnings.
+If maximizing take-home pay is the priority, the math is unambiguous.
+On Jobbers.io, there is no commission and no percentage deducted from your earnings.
 A $1,000 project is $1,000 received.
-A $10,000 project is $10,000 received.
-The commission difference alone — $12,000/year on $60,000 in billing — accumulates to six figures over a freelance career.

 The Multi-Platform Strategy